SergioCrisostomo/node-audio-server/Readme.md

   - [x] load chunks on demand (no need to download all chunks if the player is paused)
   - [x] show what parts are downloaded in the progress bar
   - [x] enable seek
-- [ ] enable encryption in server-client audio data
+- [x] enable encryption in server-client audio data (clear key)
 - [ ] use different bitrates depending on network performance
 - [ ] audio play tracking and more DRM analytics
-- [ ] use flac and opus (currently only .mp3 is working)
+- [ ] use flac and opus (currently only .mp4 container is implemented)
 - [ ] client side player
   - [ ] in React
   - [ ] in Vue.js